-You can then use the MyID Operator Client to collect this request as a standard card issuance, soft certificate issuance, or update card job; you do not use the key recovery workflows (Collect Key Recovery, Collect My Key Recovery) as you would if you requested a key recovery operation through MyID Desktop.
-In addition, only the owner of the certificates can collect them; if you want to collect certificates for another user, you must continue to request and collect key recovery jobs through MyID Desktop.
+For new key recovery devices, you can use the MyID Operator Client to collect this request as a standard card issuance or soft certificate issuance.
+For an update card job, you can click the link in the Device Serial Number box on the Request tab, then click Collect Updates; you do not use the key recovery workflows (Collect Key Recovery, Collect My Key Recovery) as you would if you requested a key recovery operation through MyID Desktop.